(207) 200-3057 [email protected]

 Goals/Objectives:

-Participants will: (as described by Cultural Detective, LLC)
+Participants will experience: (as described by Cultural Detective, LLC)

 • speaking a language non-fluently